 The Day Seattle Died is the term that had been given to the day April 5th.
 The first wave hit in 1994 with the death of Kurt Cobain and the second wave hit in 2002.
 Both days I can remember only the announcements, how they made me feel, and how I reacted.
 I cannot remember what I was doing before or after, but these have always been pushpins in my timeline.
-I’ve had many conversations with why people didn’t like Cobain, why people didn’t like grunge music, or why it was all ‘dumb’, but for me these were important events in my life, enough to me for to remember them.
+I’ve had many conversations with why people didn’t like Cobain, why people didn’t like grunge music, or why it was all ‘dumb’, but for me these were important events in my life, important enough to me to remember them.

 I grew up on a healthy diet of my family’s musical tastes.
 My dad served me The Doors, Foghat, Fleetwood Mac, Steppenwolf, Mamas and the Papas, Uriah Heep, Jim Croce, Creedence Clearwater Revival, and other artists he grew up with, loved, or heard while he served.
 My mother served me platefuls of The Statler Brothers, Johnny Cash, other country music artists, and gospel artists to even me out.
 My sibling added his touches, salt and peppering my early life with the music of the time.
-Of course, he left the television on MTV when he was around, so I ultimately would be introduced to other musicians of the times.
+He left the television on MTV when he was around, so I ultimately would be introduced to other musicians of the times.
 This is how I learned of Nirvana originally.

 The First Wave Hitting